jsheppard95/surfs_up/README.md

 is likely colder than many in this dataset.

 ## Usage
-One can replicate this analysis with the following steps.
-After cloning the
-repository:

-1. Create environment from `environment.yml`
+The majority of this analysis is contained in the Jupyter Notebook file `SurfsUp_Challenge.ipynb`.
+Replicating is therfore possible by first cloning the repository and installing all dependencies into an isolate conda environment using:
 ```
 conda env create -f environment.yml
 ```
-2. Open Jupyter Notebook file `SurfsUp_Challenge.ipynb` and run all cells.
-3. Additional visualizations are found in `climate_analysis.ipynb`.
-4. Finally, this project contains a `Flask` application that functions as an API server providing precipitation, station, and temperature data through API requests.
+One can then open `SurfsUp_Challenge.ipynb` and run all cells.
+In addition, exploratory climate analysis with visualizations can be found by running all cells contained in `climate_analysis.ipynb`, as shown for [Precipitation](Images/precip_vis.png).
+Finally, this project contains a `Flask` application that functions as a local API server providing precipitation, station, and temperature data through web requests.
 To launch this server, navigate to the root of this repository and run the command:
 ```
 flask run